NQCD/NQCDynamics.jl/docs/src/dynamicssimulations/dynamicsmethods/rpmd.md

 u = DynamicsVariables(sim, zeros(size(sim)), randn(size(sim)))
 nothing # hide
 ```

+!!! tip

+    To learn how to work with the thermal ring polymer phase space, refer to the [Storing and sampling distributions](@ref) section.

 Now we can run the simulation, for which we use the time interval 0.0 to 500.0 and a time
 step of `dt = 2.5`: